astronomer/docs/astro/ci-cd-templates/jenkins.md

 The DAG deploy template uses the `--dags` flag in the Astro CLI to push DAG changes to Astro.
 These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as a Docker image when other files or directories are modified.
 For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-dags.md).

-:::tip
+:::info

-If you make multiple commits to a local branch with DAG changes, and then push them all to your remote branch simultaneously, the DAG deploy template only deploys DAG code changes in the most recent commit.
+If you stage multiple commits to DAG files and push them all at once to your remote branch, the template only deploys DAG code changes from the most recent commit.
+It will miss any code changes made in previous commits.

-Either push commits individually or configure your repository to **Squash commits** for pull requests that merge multiple commits simultanouesly.
+To avoid this, either push commits individually or configure your repository to **Squash commits** for pull requests that merge multiple commits simultaneously.

 :::